Direct Farm Marketing in Ontario - A Primer

 Moving beyond primary production agriculture to secondary activities or uses on the farm - such as retail, commercial or industrial uses - may result in a different tax assessment by the Municipal Property Assessment Corporation (MPAC).

 Directional and other types of signs advertising your business are important.
-Be sure to understand the sign bylaws within your local township county or municipality, as well as the required permits and regulations regarding signs and other commercial-related activities along provincial highways.
-The Tourism-Oriented Directional Signing (TODS) Program, offered through the Ministries of Tourism and Transportation, enables and allows qualifying tourism operations to place their business signs along provincial roadways.
+Be sure to understand the sign by-laws within your local township county or municipality, as well as the required permits and regulations regarding signs and other commercial-related activities along provincial highways.
+The Tourism-Oriented Directional Signing (TODS) Program, offered through the Ministry of Transportation and Ministry of Tourism, Culture and Sport, enables and allows qualifying tourism operations to place their business signs along provincial roadways.

 If the public visits, purchases a product or takes part in an activity on your property, local public health requirements may apply.